vbvg2008/benchmarks/schedule/schedule.md

 * How to do patching in pytorch?
 * tensorflow dataset sometimes stuck at evaluation
 * consider dropping the typing in development
+* should we still consider the concatenation ops rule?

 ## ideas